localprojects/Change-By-Us/README.txt

 ## Documentation ##

-Documentation can currently be found on Github at: https://github.com/codeforamerica/cbu/wiki/
+Main documentation can currently be found on Github at: https://github.com/codeforamerica/cbu/wiki/

+Compiled documentation from inline documentation is available in the following locations:

+    * Python: docs/_build/index.html
+    * Javascript: docs/js/index.html

 ## Credits ##